 - Note: The following procedures are for "cold-case" procedures (in which the DS4800 is powered down when storage expansion enclosures are connected, as in the case of initial installation).
-For "hot-case" procedures (in which the DS4800 is powered on when storage expansion enclosures are connected), refer to the IBM TotalStorage DS4000 Hard Drive and Storage Expansion Enclosure Installation and Migration Guide. - 1.
-Follow the instructions in the Installation, User's, and Maintenance Guide for your DS4000 storage expansion enclosure to set up and mount the storage expansion enclosures. - 2.
-Select a cabling topology appropriate for the number of storage expansion enclosures you will connect to the DS4800.
-(You must connect at least one storage expansion enclosure populated with at least two drives to the DS4800 before you power on the DS4800.)
+For "hot-case" procedures (in which the DS4800 is powered on when storage expansion enclosures are connected), refer to the IBM System Storage DS4000 Hard Drive and Storage Expansion Enclosure Installation and Migration Guide. - 1.
+Follow the instructions in the Installation, User's, and Maintenance Guide for your DS4000 storage expansion enclosure, for setting up and mounting the storage expansion enclosures. - Select a cabling topology appropriate for the number of storage expansion enclosures you will connect to the DS4800.
+(You must connect at least one storage expansion enclosure, populated with at least two drives, before you power on the DS4800.)

-"DS4800 Storage Subsystem drive cabling topologies" on page 57 describes the recommended schemes for cabling different numbers of storage expansion enclosures to the DS4800 and to each other (if you are connecting more than one storage expansion enclosure).
+"DS4800 Storage Subsystem drive cabling topologies" on page 69 describes the recommended schemes for cabling different numbers of storage expansion enclosures to the DS4800 and to each other (that is, if you are connecting more than one storage expansion enclosure).

-After you select the cabling topology for your configuration, continue with step 3 on page 56, following the cabling diagram for your chosen topology.
+After you select the cabling topology for your configuration, continue with step 3 on page 63, following the cabling diagram for your chosen topology.

-- 3. The following steps describe the cabling sequence for connecting at least two storage expansion enclosures to a DS4800 using the preferred topologies identified in "DS4800 Storage Subsystem drive cabling topologies" on page 57. - Note: If you are not using the preferred cabling topology, or if you are only connecting one storage expansion enclosure to the DS4800, your cabling sequence will differ from the following steps.
+- 3. The following steps describe the cabling sequence for connecting at least two storage expansion enclosures to a DS4800 using the preferred topologies identified in "DS4800 Storage Subsystem drive cabling topologies" on page 69. - Note: If you are not using the preferred cabling topology, or if you are only connecting one storage expansion enclosure to the DS4800, your cabling sequence will differ from the following steps.